Do You Need Lifting Straps?

 Fast forward to the 1980s, and weightlifting straps were more popular than ever, and more and more patents were being purchased.
 If you can think back to the 1982 World’s Strongest Man, Bill Kazmier deadlifted over 400 kilograms using weightlifting straps.

-Now where do lifting straps fit in when it comes to competition; specifically weightlifting and powerlifting as competitors are actually lifting weight, whereas in bodybuilding it is all physique based.
-Unfortunately, lifting straps do not have a place in competition, powerlifting or weightlifting.
+Now where do lifting straps fit in when it comes to competition; specifically weightlifting and powerlifting as competitors are actually lifting weight, whereas in bodybuilding it is all physique based so there is no lifting.
+Now when it comes to the strength sports, lifting straps do not have a place in competition, neither powerlifting nor weightlifting.
 While they are not necessarily cheating, weightlifting straps do allow for the lifter to lift heavier loads than they would be able to without them.

 Instead, weightlifting straps are great for training, for the same reason they are banned from competition, which leads to our next topic of discussion, pros and cons.